Learn how to set up URL forwarding or redirects with Cloudflare.

 - Bulk Redirects (recommended): Should be used for most use cases due to ease of use, maintenance, and cost.

 - Page Rules: Should only be used when Bulk Redirects do not meet your use case.

 To configure URL forwarding or redirects using Page Rules:

 - Click the appropriate Cloudflare account for the domain where you want to add URL forwarding.

 - Under Page Rules, click Create Page Rule.
 The Create Page Rule for <your domain> dialog opens.

 - Under If the URL matches, enter the URL or URL pattern that should match the rule.

-- Choose Forwarding URL from the drop down menu.
+- In Pick a Setting, choose Forwarding URL from the drop-down menu.